nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_02_elimination_with_matrices.md

     - $E_{3, 3}(E_{2, 1}A) = U \\ \implies (E_{3, 3}E_{2, 1})A = U $

-- There's another type of elementary matrix, called permutation matrix
+- There's another type of elementary matrix, called permutation matrix, used to exchange rows or columns

     - These can be formed by doing the target operation on an identity matrix